Dot And Key Review: Best Seller Products to try today

 The Probiotics Gel is a Nourishing yet Lightweight Non-Comedogenic Moisturizer.
 It doesn’t make my skin dry & stretchy.
 At the same time, it doesn’t make it sticky & greasy either.
 This moisturizer provides the perfect balance of moisturization that my skin needs.
 It’s an oil-free moisturizer that can be used all year round.

 I cannot attest to its claims of balancing skin microbiome or strengthening barrier function.
 But it is a fuss-free product that’s very comfortable on the skin.
 The gel leaves my skin hydrated supple and soft to the touch.
-The gel feels soothing and calming on the skin, that’s on par with most Ceramide Moisturizers.
+The gel feels soothing and calming on the skin, which is on par with most Ceramide Moisturizers.

 Overall, if you have been wanting to try a Dot And Key Moisturizer, this is the one I’d recommend, especially for combination skin.